rmsk2/cbmcrypt/README.md

 |`vic` (Only on C128)| Switches `edt` and `lst` to 40 column mode|
 |`vdc` (Only on C128)| Switches `edt` and `lst` to 80 column mode|

+## Some background

+ChaCha20 is a cipher that makes use of a so called "number only used once" or nonce for short.

 # Generating key sheets